Macedonian Radio Television

 Its legally defined service is the production and broadcasting of radio and television programmes of all genres, which should satisfy the public information, cultural, educational and recreational needs of the people of North Macedonia.

-MRT is directed by Petar Karanakov.
-Karanakov supervises 1,200 MRT staffers.
+MRT is directed by Marijan Cvetkovski.
+MRT has 1,200 employees.

 History

 Radio in Vardar Macedonia began in 1941, when Skopje was administrative capital of Vardar Banovina in Kingdom of Yugoslavia.
 On 27 January 1941 Radio Skoplje (Радио Скопље) started broadcasting in Serbian and retransmitting some programs from Radio Belgrade.
 On 20 April 1941 Radio Skopje was relaunched under Bulgarian control as Radio Skopie (Радио Скопие), retransmitting some programs from Radio Sofia.

 Broadcasting in Macedonian began on 28 December 1944 as Radio Skopje (Радио Скопје) with the live transmission of the Second Session of ASNOM.
 TV Skopje started operation in 1964.
 In 1978 its first programme was renamed TVS 1.

 Since 1991 Macedonian Radio and Television is an independent radio and television broadcaster.
-In July of 1993, MRT was admitted as a full active member of the European Broadcasting Union.
+In January 1993, MRT was admitted as a full active member of the European Broadcasting Union.
 MRT uses the acronym: MKRTV.
 With the enactment of the new broadcasting law on 24 April 1997, Macedonian Radio and Television was split into two parts: Macedonian radio-diffusion and Macedonian Radio-Television.
-According to article 77 of the broadcasting law, 61% of the collected broadcasting tax belongs to Macedonian Radio Television.
+According to article 77 of the broadcasting law, 61% of the collected broadcasting tax belongs to Macedonian Radio-television.
+The broadcasting tax was abolished in September 2017.

-According to a government decision from March 2019, following the Prespa Agreement about renaming the country from "Macedonia" to "North Macedonia", MRT was officially renamed from "Macedonian Radio Television" to "National Radio Television" (Национална радиотелевизија). it still broadcasts under its old name, the new name only being used by the government.
+In March 2019, the government of North Macedonia recommended to the Board of the MRT to change the name of the network to "National Radiotelevision" in light of the Prespa agreement.
+Even though such changes were not made, some government officials have since used the abbreviation NRTV when referring to the network.